kenNicholaus/LIVE_VIDEO_EMOTION_DETECTOR/README.md

 # LIVE_VIDEO_EMOTION_DETECTOR
-### emotion detector using pretrained keras model
+### emotion detection using pretrained keras model
-### Uses haarcascade classifier. commericial use is not allowed
+### Uses haarcascade classifier to detect face. commericial use is not allowed
 ### Just run the Notebook